For founders

 Tools you can stop or downgrade.

-Scattered Notion + Drive foldersArtifacts attached to the work they describeGeneric file storage
+Scattered docs and drive foldersArtifacts attached to the work they describeGeneric file storage

 You don't replace your AI provider, your email sender, your CMS, or your hosting. m18t is the workspace; those are the runtime.

-The roadmap items that move the needle for you.
+What's next that moves the needle for you.

-• Onboarding articles for BYOK setup.
-The hardest part of m18t today is getting your own OpenAI / Gemini / Meta / Strapi keys connected for the first time.
-Thorough how-to articles with screenshots for each provider — in active drafting.
+• Onboarding articles for bring-your-own-key setup.
+The hardest part of m18t today is connecting your own AI, social, and CMS keys for the first time.
+Thorough how-to articles with screenshots for each provider, in active drafting.

 • Shared starter prompt library.
 So you don't have to build your AI prompt library from zero.